cspr-rad/kairos-spec/src/spec.typ

 == Web UI: List interactions

+// TODO: Deep-dive into the Casper wallet.
+Can we sign arbitrary JSON blobs?
+If not, how could we use the user's private key to sign our L2 Txs?

 - Connect to Casper wallet
 - Sign L2 Tx: This requires an "L2 wallet" of some type
-  // TODO: Design the L2 wallet.
 - Query Validium balance
 - Query Casper L1 balance
 - Deposit on and withdraw from Validium: Create, sign & submit L1 transaction, check its status on casper-node